apakhbari/CheatSheets/Storage/Ceph/Readme.md

 |_______||_______||___|    |__| |__|
 ```

+## Commands

 ## tips & Tricks
 - when we initialize our Ceph Cluster, only components that is going to exist is our MON
 - It is possible to have all of Ceph components in one node
+- By default replication is 3 in ceph, so we have data on 3 different place

 ## Ceph Components
 ### Ceph monitors (MON)